hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 $ unzip unix_lesson.zip
 ```

 You should see output stating the contents of the folder are being decompressed or inflated; this is good.
-Now when you run the 'ls' command again you should see a folder called `unix_lesson`.
+Now when you run the `ls` command again you should see a folder called `unix_lesson`.

 ```bash
 $ ls